AprilRobotics/apriltag/README.md

 will require, at minimum, a method for acquiring images.

 See example/opencv_demo.cc for an example of using AprilTag in C++ with OpenCV.
-After building the project locally (i.e. omitting `--target install` from the cmake command) you can run the example application with:
+After building the repository you can run the example opencv application with:

     $ ./build/opencv_demo